Wesbest/KubernetesForEveryone/README.md

 kube-public   Active    1d
 ```

 You probably see something similiar above.
+Those are the default namespaces that are always there.
+If you will not specify a namespace, all your deployments and changes will be done on the default namespace.
+&nbsp;

 It's now time to create your own namespace.
 Use the command below and change the name in the example to your own name.

 ```bash
 kubectl create namespace wesley-rouw
 ```
-Most commands are easy to use in Kubernetes, switching between namespaces is quite difficult.
+Most commands are easy to use in Kubernetes, switching between namespaces is a different story.
 Copy the command and you will be in your namespace.
+Every work you will do, will now be done in this namespace.
+Work that will be done by others will be done in their own namespace.
 The command after that should confirm you are in the right namespace.

 ```bash
 kubectl config set-context $(kubectl config current-context) --namespace=wesley-rouw